 Converting Your CPA Certificate

-Corporate CPAs in Minnesota may hold an active or inactive certificate.
+Corporate CPAs certified in Minnesota may hold an active or inactive certificate.

 What's the difference?